trgilmore/trgilmore/README.md

 - 👋 Hi, I’m @trgilmore
-- 📚 Graduating w/ BS Computer Science from California Lutheran University May '22.
+- BS Computer Science from California Lutheran University May '22.
 Check out my capstone project in the lwwy repo.
-- 🌱 I’m currently working as a Software Engineering Intern in UX Engineering at PennyMac Loan Services.
-Working with React, TypeScript, and Sass
+- 🌱 I’m currently working as a Computer Scientist for the DoD.
+Working with Vue, C#, and SQL.
 - 💞️ I’m looking to collaborate on small simple open source projects, suitable for beginners.
-- 📫 How to reach me on Twitter: @tgilmore
+- 📫 How to reach me on Threads: @trgilmore

 <!---
 trgilmore/trgilmore is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.